Using data from our latest annual broker review which tested more than a dozen different online brokers

-Finally, by looking at the most popular features and offerings of each broker, we can really see the differences between the two.
-Ally Invest makes virtual trading available to clients, while Capital One Investing does not.
-For mobile trading, Ally Invest offers the iPhone App and Android App while Capital One Investing offers the iPhone App, iPad App and Android App.
-Online banking is also used by many clients, and multiple brokerages provide these services.
-Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are available to clients of Capital One Investing and Ally Invest.
-All things considered, when it comes to platform tools, research, and trading via smartphone, Neither Capital One Investing nor Ally Invest were rated Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+Neither broker offers virtual trading.
+For mobile trading, Both Capital One Investing and Ally Invest offer clients access to an iPhone App, iPad App and Android App.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are found at Capital One Investing alongside Ally Invest.
+All factors considered, when it comes to platform tools, research, and mobile trading, both Capital One Investing and Ally Invest found themselves without awards for Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.

 Overall, both Capital One Investing and Ally Invest are rated 3.50 stars.